clockworklabs/spacetimedb-python-sdk/readme.md

-# SpacetimeDB Python SDK
+# SpaceTimeDB Python SDK

-A comprehensive software development kit (SDK) designed to facilitate the creation of client applications that interact with SpacetimeDB modules.
+The SpacetimeDB Python SDK is a software development kit (SDK) designed to simplify the interaction with SpacetimeDB server modules.

 ## Key Features